kakwa/dmenu-user/README.md

 Description
 ===========

 dmenu-user is small configurable launcher menu based on dmenu from suckless.
+It's a simple shell script inspired by the dmenu_run script that comes with dmenu.

 Dependancies
 ============